casefabric/guide/docs/engine/logging.md

 ### Loggers
 Below the appenders, we find a couple of loggers.
 Loggers can be configured at very detailed depth.
 They indicate for which part of the code which type of messages are logged.

 In the example above, it tells that at `root` level, i.e. across all code, only `WARN` and `ERROR` messages must be logged.
-The individual loggers of `org.cafienne` and `org.flywaydb` tell that their `INFO` messages must also be logged.
+The individual loggers of `com.casefabric` and `org.flywaydb` tell that their `INFO` messages must also be logged.

 Please note that the `root` also tells which appenders to use.